Top 30 Best Indian Bloggers in 2026

 - Projects: TheWindowsClub

-What Makes Him Unique: Anand built one of the highest-traffic Indian blogs by focusing on a single niche: Windows troubleshooting.
-His Microsoft MVP award and deep technical expertise made TheWindowsClub the go-to resource for Windows users worldwide.
+What Makes Him Unique: Anand built one of the highest-traffic Indian blogs by going deep on a single niche: Windows troubleshooting.
+He was a Microsoft MVP from 2006 to 2016 and a Windows Insider MVP from 2016 to 2022, and that technical depth made TheWindowsClub the go-to resource for Windows users worldwide.
+The site stayed busy through the Windows 10 end-of-life moment in October 2025.

-Awarded with the Windows Insider MVP, Anand started his first blog with the title WinVistaClub, which mainly focused on Windows Vista.
-Later he started TheWindowsClub, filled with intricacies of issues and repairs related to newly launched Windows versions and the Microsoft ecosystem in general.
-His work will show you why he is considered one of the best Indian bloggers.
+Anand started his first blog with the title WinVistaClub, focused on Windows Vista.
+He later launched TheWindowsClub, packed with fixes and troubleshooting for every new Windows version and the Microsoft ecosystem in general.
+His work shows exactly why he is considered one of the best Indian bloggers.

 Varun Krishnan